Lower Merion Little League

 • Who can play?
 Players of all skill levels are welcome!!
 We are a very inclusive and fun-focused league!

-• Do we need to be township residents?
-Lower Merion Little League is open to residents of Lower Merion Township and the Borough of Narberth and/or children that attend a school in Lower Merion Township or Narberth.
+Girls aged 8-16 years old (per age chart above) LMLL is open to residents of Lower Merion Township and the Borough of Narberth and/or children that attend a school in Lower Merion Township or Narberth.

 • When will I learn what team my player will be on?
 Parents will be contacted (via email) by the player’s head coach by the the middle/third week in March in the Spring and late August in the Fall.
 They will provide field schedule information, team name and other players on it, and any additional logistical information.
 Please be sure we have your preferred email address when you register online.